National Homemade Soup Day

 - 1/2 cup heavy cream or substitute half-and-half

-- salt and pepper to taste
+- Salt and pepper to taste

-- fresh chopped parsley and sauteed mushrooms are optional (added at the very end)
+- Fresh chopped parsley and sautéed mushrooms are optional (added at the very end)

 - Cut off and discard the roots and green tops of the leeks, leaving about an inch of green.
-(If using those large grocery store leeks, you will only need 3; if using garden leeks, more like 5 or 6.)
+(If using those large grocery store leeks, you'll only need 3; if using garden leeks, more like 5 or 6.)
 Discard the outer one or two tough leaves.
 Slice the leeks down the middle lengthwise and clean well under running water, then slice into about 1/2-inch pieces.
 Save a small piece for garnish.

 - Melt the butter in a soup pot and sauté the leeks over medium heat for about 10 minutes, until they start to soften and turn translucent.